Drjiashun/spell-assistant/README.md

 See project documentation/examples: https://github.com/Drjiashun/spell-assistant

 ### Usage Example
 Here's a basic example of how to initialize and use the Spell class.
 You MUST replace placeholder paths with your actual local paths to models and data.
+Please note that when users need to train and predict using their own existing dataset, it is best to set ENABLE_CSV_RAG_TEST = False to ensure that data RAG is not enabled.
 ```python
 import os
 import multiprocessing